salesforce/eslint-plugin-lwc/docs/rules/no-deprecated.md

 # Disallow usage of deprecated LWC APIs (no-deprecated)

-The following LWC lifecycle hook have been deprecated and removed:
+The following LWC lifecycle hooks have been deprecated and removed:

 -   `attributeChangedCallback`
 -   `observeAttribute`